yoavfreund/shapeology_code/Installation.md

     aws_fp: s3-creds.json
     dj_fp: dj_local_conf.json
     ```
 * When configuration files are set, run the following commands to activate the environment variables and the virtual environment.
+Please ensure you have installed `virtualenv`.
 ```bash
 source $SHAPEOLOGY_DIR/environ.sh
 source $SHAPEOLOGY_DIR/virtual_env.sh
 ```
+Note: Please check whether you have installed the virtual environment successfully.
+Clear `$venv/shapeology_venv` before you try again if failed.

 ## Step 3
 ### Test